Actors and blueprints

 #Change a red traffic light to green if traffic_light.get_state() == carla.TrafficLightState.Red: traffic_light.set_state(carla.TrafficLightState.Green) traffic_light.set_set_green_time(4.0)

-carla.Vehicle are a special type of actor.
-They are remarkable for having better physics.
-This is achieved applying four types of different controls.
+carla.Vehicle is a special type of actor.
+It incorporates special internal components that simulate the physics of wheeled vehicles.
+This is achieved by applying four types of different controls:

 - carla.VehicleControl provides input for driving commands such as throttle, steering, brake, etc.